garrandall/popular-music-data/tracks/a-time-to-love-a-time-to-cry--petite-fleur--lou-johnson.md

 Awww, like a flower right now
 Love can blossom I know, oh then fade

-Hmmm, can anybody say
+Hm, can anybody say
 (Who can say)
 Just when love did made die
 Darling there's a time to love
 (Time to love)
 Why don't you believe me when I say a time to cry, hey yeah

-Hmmm mmmm
+Hm mmm
-Ooohhh wooo, girl
+Oh wooo, girl
 Uh huh, can you hear me talkin' right now, yeah